 In 2010, an audit of the equivalent of just nine days of beef checkoff program spending found more than $200,000 in improper spending by NCBA, including the use of tax dollars for lobbying and overseas vacations.
 USDA then performed a full audit of the program but did not release it to the public, claiming it would cause embarrassment for USDA and cause fracturing of the beef industry if the details were made public.
 We have been fighting the USDA in federal court over a Freedom of Information Act request since 2014 to see the spending details of these federal tax dollars.
 Click here to get the details on our lawsuit.

 We have worked with members of Congress to introduce legislation in both the U.S. House and Senate that would reform the federal checkoff programs.
 The Opportunities for Fairness in Farming (OFF) Act, S. 741 & H.R.
 1753, would prohibit lobbying, rein in conflicts of interest, and stop anti-competitive activities that harm other commodities and consumers.
 It would also force checkoff programs to publish their budgets and undergo periodic audits so that farmers and ranchers know where their hard-earned money is going.
 The Voluntary Checkoff Act, S. 740 & H.R.
 1752, would ensure no farmer or rancher is forced to pay fees into programs that do not promote their market segment.
 Click here to support checkoff reform legislation.

 State Beef Checkoff Audits

 Checkoff program abuse is happening the state level, too.
-In Oklahoma, it was recently discovered that an employee of the Oklahoma Beef Council stole 2.6 million dollars of checkoff tax dollars over 10 years time.
+For example, in Oklahoma, it was recently discovered that an employee of the Oklahoma Beef Council stole 2.6 million dollars of checkoff tax dollars over 10 years time.
 In Ohio, beef checkoff funds were used illegally to influence the gubernatorial primary election.
 We are calling on State Auditors, Attorneys General and Budget Committees to audit the federal beef checkoff dollars in the states.
 Demand your tax dollars be audited and appropriated.